mahlenmorris/VCVRack/README.md

 * a wavefolder
 * a control voltage utility
 * sample and hold
-* all of the above and more, simultaneously, and more.
+* all of the above and more, simultaneously

 Useful for:
 * quickly trying out an idea